grahil-24/Dockerfiles/README.md

 ## docker-compose.yml

 The `docker-compose.yml` file is used to define and configure multi-container Docker applications.
+Make sure to create it in the root directory of your project.
 It contains the following services:

 - `frontend`
   - `image: rahilg24/21bcp239-frontend`